(1) To download the latest Firefox extension, use the link below: https://addons.mozilla.org/en-US/firefox/addon/keeper-password-manager-digita/

 To make sure KeeperFill is able to locate the record in your vault to fill, be sure to set the Website Address in your record to the same domain as the website (e.g. "amazon.com").

-You can continue to repeat this process for additional domain names by clicking the + Custom Field button again.
+Save.
+You can continue to repeat this process for additional domain names by repeating the steps above.

 The "Match on Subdomain" setting enables the Keeper browser extension to recognize and differentiate a record's subdomain (if present) from its domain.
 In doing so, only records that match the subdomain of the login page will be populated into the extension window.